Skies of Arcadia – Developer Interview Collection

 —In the world of Skies of Arcadia, we’ve seen there are powerful imperialistic kingdoms, and the young sky pirates who rebel against them; is that struggle one of the central themes of the game?

 Tanaka: No, we’re not going for a typical “small group of rebels versus the evil empire” kind of theme.
 It’s not structured like that.
-I think you will discover the themes as you play the game.
+I think you'll discover the themes as you play the game.

 —Is it going to have a serious story, then?
 The characters seem rather adult.

 Tanaka: In terms of how the story flows, no, I don’t think it’s all that serious.
 It’s got more of a lively, action-adventure kind of feel… not something where you’re under some huge pressure to “save the world from destruction” or anything like that.
 It’s more of a journey that takes you outside of yourself and into the wider, unknown world.
 Set sail!
 Let’s see what’s out there! —more that kind of feeling.

 Kodama: Positive and cheerful are what we’re going for.
 We’ve added lots of gags and humor into the dialogue too.
 Of course, there are also sad scenes.
 But right now “serious” and “dark” RPGs are all the rage, and in response we want to do something lighter and more adventurous, so there’s an element of slapstick too.

 —What kind of battle system will Skies of Arcadia have?

 Tanaka: We’ll have to keep you in suspense for now.
 Sorry! (laughs)

 Kodama: Visually, we want to make something with a lot of movement and animation.
 I know that’s a little vague, but it will be unlike any RPG you’ve seen before.
 The battle scenes will use the full capabilities of the Dreamcast hardware.